anilmainali/wilsonmar.github.io/_posts/2016-03-21-jekyll-site-development.md

     bundle exec jekyll serve --safe

-    BTW, the precise version of plug-ins used by GitHub on-line is listed
+   The precise version of plug-ins used by GitHub on-line is listed
    <a target="_blank" href="https://pages.github.com/versions/">here</a>.

 PROTIP: Leave this terminal instance running and open another Terminal instance to work on the content of the site.